OpenNHM/AvaScenarioMapper/README.md

 ### Overview

-- The Avalanche Scenario Mapper was developed within the **EUREGIO Project CAIROS**.
+- The Avalanche Scenario Mapper is developed within the **project CAIROS**.
+  - **The project CAIROS is funded by the European Regional Development Fund and Interreg VI-A Italy-Austria 2021-2027**.
-- It represents **Step 16** of the **Avalanche Scenario Model Chain**.
+- This repo represents **Step 16** of the **Avalanche Scenario Model Chain**.
-- The Mapper post-processes avalanche simulation results from Step 15 (AvaDirectoryResults)
+- The Avalanche Scenario Mapper post-processes avalanche simulation results from Step 15 (AvaDirectoryResults)
   and generates **scenario-specific subsets** for visualization, mapping, and publication.
-- It consumes `AvaDirectoryResults.parquet` and produces per-scenario GeoDataFrames / GeoJSONs.
+- the Mapper consumes `AvaDirectoryResults.parquet` and produces per-scenario GeoDataFrames / GeoJSONs.
 - Logging, configuration, and folder hierarchy follow the Avalanche Scenario Model Chain conventions.

 | Component | Description |